DMFTwDFT-project/DMFTwDFT/README.md

 =========

 DMFTwDFT is an open-source, user-friendly framework to calculate electronic, vibrational and elastic properties in strongly correlated materials (SCM) using beyond-DFT methods such as DFT+U, DFT+Hybrids and DFT+DMFT (Dynamical Mean Field Theory) with a variety of different DFT codes.
+Currently supports VASP, Siesta and Quantum Espresso (through Aiida).

 ### Features <br />
 ![](docs/images/welcome.jpg)